 Break Out sessions: 1p – 4p

-The Chillicothe VAMC, with support of the VA Innovations Network Investment to support Trauma Informed Care – T.I.C. is the new CPR!
-This training is open to Veterans supporting Veterans as well as any Veteran’s support organizations .
+The Chillicothe VAMC, with support from the VA Innovations Network Investment to support Trauma-Informed Care – T.I.C. is the new CPR!
+This training is open to Veterans supporting Veterans as well as any Veteran’s support organizations.
 This is a VA and community collaborative to provide support to any Veteran whether or not they are enrolled in the VA.
 Our mission is to reach as many Veterans as possible to support connection with Veterans, hope, resilience, and the opportunity to help fellow Veterans.

 CEO, Co-Founder and Chief Facilitator

 Trevor Meyer is a nationally recognized Drum Circle Facilitator, Motivational Speaker, and Educator who has developed the Warrior Beat Method of Drum Circle Facilitation which combines drumming and mindfulness meditation.
 Trevor has drummed with thousands of veterans across the United States since Warrior Beat’s creation in 2016.